 Constant measurements included the nine skeletal measurements and ankle, wrist, and knee girths.
 Changeable girths included shoulder, chest, waist, navel, hip, thigh, bicep, forearm, and calf.
 Additional measurements included height and weight.
 Age and gender were also obtained for each participant.
 We described baseline characteristics of participants by gender.
 All analyses were completed using Stata Version 14.2/15.

 Aim 1a.
+Predict weight from body build measures

 The outcome, weight, was log transformed for normality.
 First, linear regression was used for model selection where the input variables included all skeletal measurements, height, gender, and age.
 The selection criterion used was the Akaike information criterion (AIC).
-Skeletal ankle, knee, and wrist were replaced with corresponding girth measures to compare the model performance with the first model.
+Skeletal ankle, knee, and wrist were replaced with corresponding girth measures, which are known to be constant, to compare the model performance with the first model.
 Additional analyses were done to explore the efficiency of quadratic models using all girth measures, as well as using three constant girth measures – ankle, knee, and wrist.
+The quadratic relationship between girth measures and weight was modeled in two ways.
+Method 112 summed all girth measures, squared the sum, and then the sum was multiplied by height.
+Method 2 multiplied each measure by the height, then was summed, and then squared.
+The quadratic term was then fitted in a linear model with gender and age as covariates.
+The first quadratic model, named Model 2.1, had all girth measures, age, and gender using method 1.
+However, gender was not significant, and the corresponding confidence interval was quite close to null, so we decided to run another model using the same method but without gender, Model 2.2.
+The third quadratic model, Model 2.3, had all girth measures, age, and gender using transformation method 2.
+The fourth model, Model 2.4, had only three constant girth measures, age, and gender using transformation method 1.
+The fifth model, Model 2.5, had only three constant girth measures, age, and gender using transformation method 2.
+AIC was used to assess the model performance.

 Model diagnosis was conducted on the two best models, one linear model and the other quadratic model.
 Ten-fold cross-validation was done to assess the internal validity.